The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Theory

 which completes the result. \end{proof} We are now able to provide our main result.
-This result states that, under appropriate conditions, the functional along the iterations generated by Algorithm \ref{alg:ssd} converges and that the derivative of the functional has vanishing $\liminf$. \begin{thm} Suppose $j$ is a.s.~in $C^{1,1}_{\rm loc}(\xx)$ and the sequence $\{u_n\}_{n\geq 1}$ generated by Algorithm \ref{alg:ssd} is $\mathcal{F}_n$-measurable and bounded.
-Then the sequence $\mathcal{J}(u_n)$ converges a.s.~and $\liminf_{n \to \infty} \| \mathcal{J}'(u_n) \|_{\xx^*} = 0$.
-Furthermore, if the sequence $t_n$ satisfies
+This result states that, under appropriate conditions, the functional along the iterations generated by Algorithm \ref{alg:ssd} converges and a function of the derivative of the functional has vanishing $\liminf$.